nathenharvey/octopress/source/_posts/2010-06-11-passenger-and-php.markdown

 title: "Passenger and PHP"
 date: 2010-06-11 09:25
 comments: true
+categories:
+  - apache
+  - customink
+  - passenger
-categories: [customink, apache, passenger, ruby on rails, wordpress]
+  - ruby on rails
+  - wordpress
 ---
 I recently migrated a site from mongrel to passenger.
 Today I learned that the wordpress site that was served up by the same webserver wasn't working anymore.